-This Instructor Guidebook is an introduction to the basic operations of the LUCAS chest compression system and acts as a guide for conducting classroom and hands-on training in a manner consistent with training provided by Physio-Control.
-It is not a substitute for high-quality training.
+This Instructor Guidebook is an introduction to the basic operations of the LUCAS 3 chest compression system and acts as a guide for conducting classroom and hands-on training in a manner consistent with training provided by Physio-Control.

-Refer to the Instructions For Use (IFU) for complete directions for use, indications, contraindications, warnings and cautions and technical specifications.
-The IFU is included with each device and can also be found in the Documents section of the LUCAS device product page on the Physio-Control website, www.physio-control.com/LUCAS/, under LUCAS 2 Instructions for Use (PDF).
+Refer to the Instructions For Use (IFU) for complete directions for use, indications, contraindications, warnings, cautions and technical specifications.
+The IFU is included with each device.